charlieroberts/interface.server.2/src/ApplicationManager.js.md

         this.emit( 'new application', app )
       },

-*createAppplicationWithObj* is used to generate an application (a set of inputs that with mappings and associated destinations) from a provided
+*createAppplicationWithObj* is used to generate an application (a set of inputs that with mappings and associated receivers) from a provided
 JavaScript object.
       createApplicationWithObject: function( obj ) {
         var app = new AM.Application( obj )